 As military aircraft are designed with a certification basis that is very different from civil requirements, obtaining a civil certificate for military aircraft would often be too difficult and costly.
-Certificates of airworthiness can, nevertheless, be granted for specific uses on a case-by-case basis.
-The process for obtaining a certificate of airworthiness is delegated to the Security Advisory Council.
+Certificates of airworthiness can nevertheless be granted for specific use on a case-by-case basis.
+The process for obtaining a certificate of airworthiness is delegated to the Overseas Security Advisory Council.

-The conversion of civil aircraft for military purposes would require meeting the certification specifications set by military standards.
+Conversions of civil aircraft for military purposes would need to meet the certification specifications set by military standards.